 Pied Currawongs are common in suburban parks and gardens on the east coast of Australia.
-They are often spotted carefully searching for any hidden snacks.
+They are often spotted carefully searching for any hidden snacks of grubs and insects.

 Currawongs are great helpers to have around.
 They also eat up carrion (dead animals) and clean up roadkill from the streets.
 Pied Currawongs also eat two particular species of stick insect that can defoliate patches of eucalyptus forests if there are too many of them around.
 Having Currawongs around will help keep your local area healthy and thriving.

 Pied Currawongs love: